 Songdo, South Korea.
 Image credit: Orit Halpern (2012)

 The results of these cross-pollinations between the arts, design, and social sciences has also impacted my choice of future research projects.
 I am currently developing two new projects.
-The first, titled Landscapes of Calculation, is an ethnography of digital infrastructures and a history of 'smart' territories and ubiquitous computing.
+The first, titled Calculative Utopias, is an ethnography of digital infrastructures and a history of 'smart' territories and ubiquitous computing.
 Tracing a history of imaginaries and practices through a series of modern and contemporary case studies ranging from Le Corbusier's designs for Chandigarh, India, to contemporary "greenfield" smart cities in locations like Songdo, South Korea, the project interrogates the relationship between calculation, Utopia, technology, imaginaries of life, and urban form.
 I seek to develop a historical and anthropological account of the transformation of space into algorithmic territory.
 I ask under what conditions can entire cities be understood as technological commodities, and what are the implications for the organization and administration of life in these domains?
 What do machine architectures look like?
 What does it mean to design spaces for and by computational machines?
 What types of futures are being envisioned in these spaces?
 How do they relate to other histories of urban form, measurement, economy, and administration of populations?
 The research is global in dimension; I will integrate archival work in corporate and design history at such locations as IBM, Cisco, and other leaders in urban planning and digital infrastructure provision with ethnography in the present of spaces such as the smart city development of Songdo, South Korea, where I have already worked.
-An article from this research will appear in Public Culture this March.
+An article from this research appeared in Public Culture in March 2013.

 Infrastructures of Rationality